 Appendix 4: Community enquiry/complaint form

-Appendix 5: Submission checklist for CE Plan
+Appendix 5: Submission checklist for community engagement plan

 Adapted from the International Association of Public Participation (IAP2) which defines community engagement as "Any process that involves the community in problem solving or decision making and uses community input to make better decisions."